hiransh-dev/FurnitureFlipper/README.md

 - ### 🖼️ Multer middleware

-  - Multer middleware is used for handling multipart/form-data for file uploads & file validations like Size, Limit & Mimetypes to only support.
-(Upto 4 Image files of type JPG/JPEG/PNG each within 4MB).
+  - Multer middleware is used for handling multipart/form-data for file uploads & file validations like Size, Limit & Mimetypes to only support; upto 4 Image files of type JPG/JPEG/PNG each within 4MB.

 - ### 🗺️ Leaflet & OpenStreetMaps